 EducatorsCONNECT is a secure online community where teachers can socialize, form friendships, share teaching tips, classroom experiences, lesson plans, job opportunities, and more.
-Our members enjoy a social networking experience that provides a welcome balance between work and play.get started now !
+Our members enjoy an environment in which they can establish and cultivate partnerships that will enhance their experience as education professionals.get started now !

 National Fundraising Programs for Schools